 It boasts an impressive built heritage, in particular the 13th century chateau which is typical of its period (Pierre II of Savoie), and several 19th century buildings: church, town hall, court house, Charles Félix column etc as well as the well-known "Maison des Têtes", from the baroque period.

-Accompanied by a Pays de Savoie heritage guide, you will explore the history of the town's streets from the chateau to the column, via the town centre.
+Accompanied by a Savoie Mont Blanc heritage guide, you will explore the history of the town's streets from the chateau to the column, via the town centre.
 You can also explore the river Arve, an integral natural feature of Bonneville, with its history of flooding and dykes.
 Length of visit: 1 1/2 hrs.

 No information available